 In addition to the other supplies, I discovered a light green glitter wired edge netting ribbon that I thought looked a bit like a meticulously woven spider web.

-Only a small amount of craft wire was needed to hold the bow securely in place.
-All other embellishments were stuck right into the wreath.
+Finally, just a small amount of craft wire was needed to hold the bow securely in place.
+The other embellishments easily stuck between the twigs within the wreath.

-Because the lighting was better outside, I snapped a few pictures of my wreath hanging on the wall outside our front door.
+I snapped a few pictures of my wreath hanging on the wall outside our front door simply because the lighting was better outside.

 Make sure you and your children are safe this Halloween with these Trick-or-Treat Safety Tips You Haven’t Thought of Before!